 I qualified as a solicitor in 2003 and specialise in criminal litigation and since then have gained extensive experience in defending clients accused of serious and complex crime, with a particular emphasis on the law relating to sexual offences.
-I am also a Member of the Sovereign Base Areas Bar and have represented military personnel in Courts Martial in the UK and overseas.
+I am also a Solicitor Advocate qualified to undertake advocacy in all courts.
+I am a member of the Sovereign Base Areas Bar and have represented military personnel in Courts Martial in the UK and overseas.

 Dependable, conscientious and sympathetic, my clients consider me to be a dedicated solicitor.
 I have successfully defended in cases involving very serious criminal allegations, particularly those that are damaging to reputation.